GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 -Mods

-Team Sonic Racing Music Mod
+Team Sonic Racing Music Mod And More

-Jason Griffith Sonic Voice

-Fix-test(vfx+Ulala)

 Pck(Sound/Music): to install the mod manually, just copy the files to the "data/common/data/sound" folder of your obb